-How to request precertification for an admission or get prior approval for Other services You, your representative, your physician, or your hospital, residential treatment center or other covered inpatient facility must call us at the telephone number listed on the back of your FEP Blue Focus ID card any time prior to admission or before receiving services that require prior approval with the following information:
+How to request precertification for an admission or get prior approval for Other services You, your representative, your physician, or your hospital, residential treatment center or other covered inpatient facility must call us at the phone number listed on the back of your ID card any time prior to admission or before receiving services that require prior approval with the following information:

-- Enrollee's name and Plan identification number; - Patient's name, birth date, and telephone number; - Reason for inpatient admission, proposed treatment, or surgery; - Name and telephone number of admitting physician; - · Name of hospital or facility; - Number of days requested for hospital stay; - Any other information we may request related to the services to be provided; and
+- Enrollee's name and Plan identification number; - Patient's name, birth date, and phone number; - · Reason for inpatient admission, proposed treatment, or surgery; - Name and phone number of admitting physician; - Name of hospital or facility; - Number of days requested for hospital stay;

-• If the admission is to a residential treatment center (RTC), a preliminary treatment and discharge plan agreed to by the member, provider and case manager at the Local Plan, and the RTC.
+- Any other information we may request related to the services to be provided; and - If the admission is to a residential treatment center (RTC), a preliminary treatment and discharge plan agreed to by the member, provider and case manager at the Local Plan, and the RTC.

 Note: You must enroll and participate in case management with your Local Plan prior to, during, and following an inpatient RTC stay.
-See pages 80-81 and 90 for additional information.
+See pages 75-76 and 85 for additional information.